PyFstat/PyFstat/docs/fully_coherent_search_using_MCMC.md

 are initially defuse (they start from positions randomly picked from the prior), but eventually converge to a single stable solution.
 The black is the production period from which posterior estimates are made.
-The bottom panel is a histogram of `twoF`, split into production and burn-in.
+The bottom panel is a histogram of `twoF`, split for the production period.
 Note that, early on there are multiple modes corresponding to other peaks, by using the parallel tempering, we allow the walkers to explore all of these peaks and opt for the strong central candidate.